gozver/musicnode/README.md

 ## Backend development server:
 Run `npm run serve` to run the server.
 Run `npm run dev` to run the server with nodemon.
 The app will automatically reload if you change any of the source files.
+Run `node seed` to insert demo data into the database.